philvasseur/Pong-Pal/README.md

 # PongPal

-Pong Pal is a Slack App written in Python which fufills all of Lucid Software's ping pong needs.
+PongPal is a Slack App written in Python which fufills all of Lucid Software's ping pong needs.

 ## Features